 It provides tons of control, and is aimed at advanced computer creators who require many features.

 6. Types of Cables

 Yes, this is a big of boring section, but one that’s not to be overlooked!
-There’s nothing worse than getting home from the store or receiving your new gear in the mail and realizing you don’t have the right cable to hook it all up.
+There’s no worse feeling in home recording than getting back from the store or receiving your new gear in the mail and realizing you don’t have the right cable to hook it all up.
 Here are the most common types of cables in the world audio, get familiar with your new friends!

 Used for microphones and some keyboards, these cables have a male and female side that use 3 prongs to connect.